 - Customer enrolls in a DMP with a debt relief company providing them with information regarding the accounts to include in the program.

-- In exchange for a fixed monthly payment and reduced interest rate, creditors close the accounts so no additional debt can be accumulated.
+- In exchange for a fixed monthly payment and reduced interest rate, creditors close the accounts so that you do not accumulate additional debt.
 While the act of enrolling in a debt management program does not affect your credit score, the closing of accounts will affect your debt to income ratio, as well as your credit history likely causing your credit score to dip in the beginning.
 However, by making consistent payments to the DMP, as well as to other financial commitments, a customer’s credit score usually rebounds quickly.

 Debt Settlement Programs

-A Debt Settlement Program (DSP) involves legal representation, and is aimed for people whose financial situation is a little more dire, but still would like to try to avoid bankruptcy.
+A Debt Settlement Program (DSP) involves legal representation and for people who have a dier financial situation, but who still would like to try to avoid bankruptcy.
 People who enroll in a DSP go through the following process:

 - Customers stop paying the creditors enrolled in the program